JustinLove/onelife-client-patches/README.md

 e put in backpack
 w take/cycle in backpack

+### show-close-family

+Shows heart above mother/grandmother, child/grandchild, siblings, twins.
+Currently includes aunts/uncles, still not sure about that part.

+There are keybinds to increase (= aka ushifted +) or decrease (-) hearts for players of interest.
+Manual marking can go one size larger than mom/child.

+`settings/showRelationDistance.ini` (0 to disable this feature)
+`settings/playerMarkKey.ini`
+`settings/playerUnmarkKey.ini`

 ### help-overlay

 Shows a help overlay for interaction keys and emote keys.
 Default keybind is 'h', change in `settings/showHelpOverlayKey.ini`